NSanjay/empathetic-reflections-for-journal-entries/README.md

 2. The evaluation metrics to evaluate responses.
 3. How to generate truly contextual responses.
 Some examples included random names of people.
 4. How to avoid generating incorrect and highly insensitive responses.
-5. Avoid generating responses that are continuations of the question.
+5. Avoid generating responses that are continuations of the journaling entry.
 6. Stop generating once a coherent sentence is generated.

 Example Response from an experiment with no filtering before sampling (k=0 and p=0) describing points 3 and 4 :